Skip to main content

 What Is Prosthetics?

-Prosthetics is the medical specialty dedicated to designing, building, and fitting prostheses (also known as artificial limbs or body parts).
+Prosthetics is the medical specialty dedicated to evaluating for, designing, building, and fitting prostheses (also known as artificial limbs, legs, or arms).

-Gillette Children’s is a leading Minnesota provider of prosthetics for children and teens.
-At Gillette, your child works with certified prosthetists, who collaborate with orthopedic surgeons, rehabilitation medicine physicians, therapists, and other experts to provide comprehensive care.
+Gillette Children’s is a leading Minnesota provider of prostheses for children, teens, and adults.
+At Gillette, you work with certified prosthetists, who collaborate with orthopedic surgeonsrehabilitation medicine physicians, therapists, and other experts to provide comprehensive care.

-At Gillette, we work with many different prostheses, including:
+At Gillette, we design and fit many different prostheses, including:

 Prosthetics Services at Gillette Children's

-If your child needs comprehensive prosthetics services due to a disability or complex injury, we provide access to the latest prosthetic technology and treatments, all in a family-centered environment.
+If your child needs comprehensive prosthetics care for a congenital limb difference (born without all or part of a limb) or an injury that resulted in an amputation (loss of all or part of a limb), we provide access to the latest prosthetic technology and treatments, all in a family-centered environment.
 All Gillette prosthetists are certified by the American Board for Certification in Orthotics, Prosthetics and Pedorthics, Inc.

 Your specialized team creates a custom treatment plan that involves both medical and rehabilitation components.
 As part of this plan, your child might receive care from specialists in areas including: